-1. Disconnect the control panel cable from the system board connector.

-(i) NOTE: Observe the routing of the cable as you remove it from the system.

-- 2. Open the cable retention latch. - 3.
+- 1. Disconnect the control panel cable from the system board connector. - i NOTE: Observe the routing of the cable as you remove it from the system. - 2.
+Open the cable retention latch. - 3.
 Remove the cable from cable clip. - 4.
 Using the Phillips #1 screwdriver, remove the screws that secure the left control panel assembly to the system. - 5.
-Hold the left control panel assembly and remove the control panel along with the cable from the system.
+Hold the left control panel assembly and remove the control panel along with the cable from the system. - i NOTE: The numbers on the image do not depict the exact steps.
+The numbers are for representation of sequence.

-Figure 103.
+Figure 128.
 Removing the left control panel